 New York Times CEO warns publishers ahead of Apple news launch

-NEW YORK: Apple is expected to launch an ambitious new entertainment and paid digital news service on Monday (Mar 25), as the iPhone maker pushes back against streaming video leader Netflix Inc. But it likely will not feature the New York Times.
+NEW YORK: Apple is expected to launch an ambitious new entertainment and paid digital news service on Monday (Mar 25), as the iPhone maker pushes back against streaming video leader Netflix.
+But it likely will not feature the New York Times.

 Mark Thompson, chief executive of the biggest US newspaper by subscribers, warned that relying on third-party distribution can be dangerous for publishers who risk losing control over their own product.